How Do We Define Hazard Identification in Aviation SMS

 Like the concept of safety culture, hazard identification in aviation safety management systems (SMS) is usually taken at face value: it’s just something that happens or doesn’t happen.

-While the concept of hazard identification – literally just the awareness of hazards within a system – if very simple, understanding the process of hazard identification is significantly more complex, and requires careful consideration.
+While the concept of hazard identification – literally just the awareness of hazards within a system – is very simple, understanding the process of hazard identification is significantly more complex and requires careful consideration.

 This consideration is threefold:

 - What is your approach(es) to hazard identification?

 - What are the advantages of your approach(es)?

 - How do you improve your approach(es)?

 - 4 Pillars | What Is Hazard Identification in Aviation SMS